Protected Cycle Lanes & Works Updates

 Auburn Avenue to 12th Lock Walking & Cycling Route

-- Eight trees to be removed along Auburn Avenue in Castleknock this week as per the pre/post consultation reports for the Auburn Avenue walking and cycling scheme.
+• The removal of 8 trees has been completed along Auburn Avenue in Castleknock as per the pre/post consultation report/drawings for the Auburn Avenue Walking and Cycling scheme.

 R132 Blakes Cross to Quickpenny Lane Walking & Cycling Scheme